Contact Lens Care

 1. Eye allergies

 Burning sensations when wearing contact lenses can be a result of allergic reactions.
-Irritants that cause eye allergies include dust and pollen which can accumulate on and beneath your contacts, causing redness, itchy eyes, watery eyes and a burning feeling.
+Irritants that cause eye allergies include dust and pollen which can accumulate on or beneath your contacts, causing redness, itchy eyes, watery eyes and a burning feeling.

 You may also experience burning and watery eyes with contacts if you’re in a smoky or smoggy environment.